 Also I never managed to nail the stock TB calibration in the AEM for decel.

-The Chrysler TB already has a profile in the Infinity for a Dodge Viper so I'm eager to try this and possibly gain some power somewher in the rev range.
+The Chrysler TB already has a profile in the Infinity for a Dodge Viper so I'm eager to try this and possibly gain some power somewhere in the rev range.

 Also this mod is useless on the stock plastic IM as there is no easy way to enlarge the IM opening.
 And if it was, I suspect the innards are too restrictive.
-For N/A the new 1Goal manifold would work.
+For N/A the new 1Goal manifold would work, but be prepared to sacrifice bottom end tq .
 I will modify my FMSC manifold which has enough meat to enlarge to a 74mm opening.

 Comparison with the stock TB.
 It has a lower profile, different placed connector and a slightly different bolt spacing.